IngredientsSeafood17 Popular Seafoods Consumed in France

 Another popular dish that features cod is Morue à la Grenobloise, which is a pan-fried cod filet served with a sauce made of butter, capers, and lemon juice.

 Cod can also be enjoyed in a Bouillabaisse, a traditional fish stew that originates from the coastal town of Marseille.
-In this dish, cod is cooked with a variety of other seafood and fish, as well as vegetables and herbs, to create a hearty and flavorful stew.
+In this dish, cod is cooked with other seafood and fish, as well as vegetables and herbs, to create a hearty and flavorful stew.

 Sole